 The legal status of apartamenty and kvartiry, what is the difference?

-Apartamenty do not have a residential destination, but in order to understand what this means, you need to know what is formally required in Russia for an apartment to have residential destination.
+Apartamenty do not have a residential designation, but in order to understand what this means, you need to know what is formally required in Russia for an apartment to have residential designation.
 For this purpose, the following requirements must be met in Russia (Section 15(2) of the Russian Housing Act):

 - It must be secluded areas